10 tenancy rights every student should know

 Ask to see this before signing your contract, and make sure your landlord keeps on top of things while you're living there.

-Your landlord is also legally required to ensure any electrical equipment they provide is safe.
+Your landlord is also legally required to ensure that any electrical equipment they provide is safe.
 This includes things like cookers, kettles, toasters, microwaves and vacuum cleaners.

 Although it isn't a legal requirement, this is often done via PAT (Portable Appliance Testing) carried out by a qualified professional.
 Ask your landlord what their policy on this is.